 Here’s what you need to know about dating a narcissist…

 - ANYONE can fall for a narcissist.
 But only those with low self-esteem who need validation like oxygen will start dating a narcissist and continue to STAY.
 They will refuse to “give up” on a narcissist because they gave up on themselves a long time ago.
-They put all of their eggs in the “I’m going to be cool/smart/sexy enough for them to change/commit/love/validate/notice/not be so so selfish,” basket.
+They put all of their eggs in the “I’m going to be cool/smart/sexy enough for them to change/commit” basket.

 - Narcissists are not capable of mutual relationships.
 They are only capable of self-serving transactions.

 - Dating a narcissist makes you want to get off of your white horse for good.
-You have to stay on though because once you’re off, the narcissist will step back/recoil/give you the silent treatment and use your unraveling against you, as in indication that YOU need help – not them.
+You have to stay on though because once you’re off, the narcissist will step back/recoil/give you the silent treatment and then, use your reactivity and unraveling against you.
+They’ll shine a spotlight on your reaction to their bs and use it as irrefutable proof that YOU need help, not them.
+Before you know it, you’re apologizing to them for having a human reaction to inhumane behavior.
 Narcissists love this turn-around-deflection dynamic because it allows them to further victimize themselves, never experience any real consequences, and continue their all-important, all-about-me behavior.
-Remember, the crazier they can get you to look, the more in control they look.
-Your reactivity is caviar for their ego;
+Remember, the crazier they can get you to look, the more in-control they become.
+Your reactivity is caviar for their ego.

 - Narcissists are experts in emotional Chinese Water Torture.
-They keep dripping water on you and when you finally realize there’s a hole in your head and you react, they’ll say “Whoa!
+They keep dripping the proverbial water on you.
+And when you can’t take it anymore, they’ll say “Whoa!
 Re-LAX.
 That was just water!
 It’s non-toxic and it’s natural!
 What’s your problem?
-There’s no hole in your head!
-I was baptizing you with my love.
-Guess you don’t want it.
-You must have some real issues.
+I was baptizing you with my love; guess you don’t want it.
+You have some real issues.
 Maybe you should go talk to someone.”
-You are then left feeling even worse about yourself and crazy.
-So, you take responsibility for the hole in your head, further blame yourself, and apologize.
+You are left feeling even worse about yourself and crazy.
+So, you take responsibility for your partner’s behavior, further blame yourself, apologize, and beg for the water again.

 - No matter how cool and care-free they so desperately try to appear, narcissists are image and control freaks.